 Begin preparing them by cutting a 1/2 inch off the top and enough off the bottom so that about 3 inches of the heart is exposed.

 If you want to you can cut the sharp tips off the leaves with cooking scissors.

 Place the artichokes on the steam basket over the boiling water and cover.
 You can check for tenderness by grabbing one with tongs and turning it over and putting a fork in the heart.
 Another test people use is the leaves should remove easily.
 In time you’ll be able to tell just by the very olive color of a cooked artichoke.
-Transfer the artichoke to a dinner plate with a small bowl or ramekin of either melted butter or mayonnaise.
+Transfer the artichoke to a dinner plate with a small bowl or ramekin of just melted butter, just mayonnaise, or other sauce.

 Links for artichoke dipping sauce ideas: